All Episodes

 You have a cool, detached anger here.

-How can he guarantee that this isn't going to happen again?
+How can he guarantee that this isn't going to happen again unless he bans all offshore drilling?

 And if the oil execs hadn't answered, they'd have been held in contempt.

-So they really had uh had no way to go.
+So they really had no way to go.

 Here, listen to this.

-I have instructed my chief counsel Jeff Chiesa to deliver to Senator Sweeney and Senator Kane, Speaker Oliver, and minority leaders to Croach that stack of bills to finally get New Jersey on the track towards real and lasting property tax reform.
+I have instructed my chief counsel, Jeff Chiesa, to deliver to Senator Sweeney and Senator Kane, Speaker Oliver and Minority Leaders Accroach, that stack of bills to finally get New Jersey on the track towards real and lasting property tax reform.

 The elements of it are already well known to you, and I will just hit some of the highlights.

-A constitutional amendment to be placed on the ballot this November to cap property taxes at no greater than a two and a half percent increase without voter approval.
+A constitutional amendment to be placed on the ballot this November to cap property taxes at no greater than a 2.5% increase without voter approval.

-We would also ask that constitutional amendment to include a two and a half percent cap on spending for state government operations.
+We would also ask that constitutional amendment to include a 2.5% cap on spending for state government operations.

 Well, proposing an amendment to cap New Jersey property taxes at 2.5%.